PeerInfinity/Archipelago/docs/json/developer/guides/event-system.md

 Use the Event Dispatcher for user actions or system commands that require a **single, authoritative handler**.

 -   A user clicks a location to check it (`user:locationCheck`).
 This event needs to be routed correctly:
     1. Should the `Loops` module handle it and queue an action?
-  2. If not, should the `Client` module handle it and send it to the server?
+    2. If not, should the `Client` module handle it and send the check to the server?
     3. If not, should the `StateManager` handle it locally for offline tracking?
-- The dispatcher ensures that only one of these modules acts on the event, based on their load priority.
+-   The dispatcher ensures that only one of these modules acts on the event, based on their `loadPriority` defined in `modules.json`.

 ### How to Use the Event Dispatcher

-Modules must register their intent to handle a dispatched event.
-The dispatcher uses the `loadPriority` from `modules.json` to determine the order.
+Modules must register their intent to handle a dispatched event during the [registration phase](./module-system.md).
+The dispatcher uses the `loadPriority` to determine the order.

 1.  **Registering a Handler (in `module/index.js` `register()` function):**